Climate & Weather in Salzburg | Seasonal Guide & Average Temperatures

 Summer in Salzburg

 The weather changes frequently until mid-May.
 It is usually warm, but snow can fall in the mountains when the weather deteriorates.
 There is a sign that it is not worth planting heat-loving crops until the days of the Five Ice Saints, since frost on the ground occurs almost every year until St. Sophia's Day (May 15).
 There is even a local saying: "Die koite Sophi mocht ois hi" meaning Cold Sophia ruins everything.
-In 2017, for example, snow fell in the mountains until the middle of May.
+In 2017, for example, snow fell in the mountains until mid-May.
 Only after the 15th of May can we talk about temperature stabilization and the arrival of summer.
 The temperature from the second half of May to the end of August ranges from +20 to +35 degrees Celsius.

 August is still a hot summer month, but it starts to rain more often.
 The temperature during the day is usually between 25 and 27 degrees Celsius, while at night it is between 15 and 20 degrees Celsius.

 In early September, expect warm and dry weather.
 However, it's as if nature follows a calendar, and as soon as September 1 arrives, we can feel the breath of autumn.
 The sun shines brightly, but it doesn't provide as much warmth as before.
-Comfortable temperatures usually range from 20 to 25 degrees Celsius during the daytime until the beginning of October.
+Comfortable daytime temperatures usually range from 20 to 25 degrees Celsius until the beginning of October.
 After that, the nights become cooler, with temperatures of 10 degrees Celsius.
 Indian summer, which lasts until mid-October, is a great time to plan a trip to the Alpine region for hiking and cycling.

 salzburg toptours weather fall